Kaworu Nagisa: Voice

-Akira Ishida voices Kaworu Nagisa in every appearance in the original series, as well as the later films, spin-offs, video games, and the Rebuild of Evangelion saga.
+Akira Ishida voices Kaworu Nagisa in his appearance in the original series, as well as the later films, spin-offs, video games, and the Rebuild of Evangelion saga.
 In 1997, when The End of Evangelion was released, Ishida said he found the role "very difficult", and felt "a lot of pressure" during the dubbing of the film version.
 His emotional tension grew exponentially when he learned that there would be two feature movies, but he was satisfied with his performance.
 During the recording of Evangelion: 1.0 You Are (Not) Alone (2007), the first chapter of the Rebuild of Evangelion cinematic tetralogy, Anno explained in detail the role played by Kaworu in the new theatrical version and his relationship with Shinji.
-Even during the dubbing sessions for Evangelion: 3.0 You Can (Not) Redo (2012) he felt tense, but, supported and instructed step-by-step by the director, he overcame his performance anxiety and reprised the role.
+During the dubbing sessions for Evangelion: 3.0 You Can (Not) Redo (2012) he felt tense, but with the director's support, he overcame his performance anxiety and reprised the role.
 For the final installment, Evangelion: 3.0+1.0 Thrice Upon a Time, Ishida noted he had trouble saying the character's "complex" lines.

-In English, Kyle Sturdivant voices him in the original series; he's also dubbed by Greg Ayres in the director's cut version, by Aaron Krohn in the two 1997 films, by Clifford Chapin in the Netflix' dub, by Jerry Jewell in the first dub of Rebuild of Evangelion and Daman Mills in the Amazon Prime Video's dub.
+In English, he is voiced by Kyle Sturdivant in the original series; Greg Ayres in the director's cut version, Aaron Krohn in the 1997 film duology, Clifford Chapin in the Netflix' dub, Jerry Jewell in the first dub of Rebuild of Evangelion and Daman Mills in the Amazon Prime Video's dub.

 In the Netflix dub, one of Kaworu's lines to Shinji was changed from ADV DVD's "I love you" to "I like you".
-This generated controversy among some fans, who felt it altered their relationship and contributed to queer erasure.
-Dan Kanemitsu, studio Khara's in-house translator responsible for the updated Evangelion subtitles, production assistance, and other official Gainax and Khara translations including the Rebuild of Evangelion films, explained in an interview that he consults the original creator when the meaning is unclear or ambiguous.
-He defended the importance of ambiguity, citing Anno's commentaries on Evangelion's ambiguity and open-endedness, his commitment to accuracy, and getting the intended nuances of the text across a cultural gap.
-Shinji's voice actress, Megumi Ogata, also agreed with the translation for the Netflix/Khara release, saying she originally interpreted Kaworu's lines as "like", and that she is glad that the new version is closer to the Japanese original.
+This was a controversial choice among some fans, who felt it altered their relationship and contributed to queer erasure.
+Dan Kanemitsu, studio Khara's in-house translator responsible for the updated Evangelion subtitles, production assistance, and other official Gainax and Khara translations, including the Rebuild of Evangelion films, explained in an interview that he consults the original creator when the meaning is unclear or ambiguous.
+He defended the importance of ambiguity, citing Anno's commentaries on Evangelion's ambiguity and open-endedness, his commitment to accuracy, and conveying the text's intended nuances across a cultural gap.
+Shinji's voice actress, Megumi Ogata, also agreed with the translation for the Netflix/Khara release, saying she originally interpreted Kaworu's lines as "like", and that she is glad the new version is closer to the original Japanese version.